 HISTORIC COUNTRY PUBS

-Like most Australian country pubs – the Mary Valley’s historic pubs do not disappoint.
-Make sure your first stop is our local Imbil Pub, the Railway Hotel!
-These pubs are often the focal point of the town and are rich in history.
-Offering good old fashioned country hospitality, cold beer and a hearty meal – the Mary Valley pubs are a good place to experience the flavour of the region.
+Like most Australian country pubs the Mary Valley’s historic pubs do not disappoint.
+Why not make your first stop our local Imbil Pub, the Railway Hotel.
+These pubs are often the focal point of every town and are rich in history.
+Offering good old fashioned country hospitality, cold beer and a hearty meal, the Mary Valley pubs are a good place to experience the flavour of the region.